maxottklein/VSTP/README.md

-# VSTP
+# VSTP-
-VSTP is a digital step sequenzer that is playable in Virtual Reality (VR).
+VSTP is a digital step sequenzer that is playable in Virtual Reality (VR)